Matrix calculation with NumPy

 [-12 0]]

-To perform the matrix product that has been taught in mathematics all your life, you need to use the @ operator or the dot method.
+To perform the matrix product that has been taught in mathematics all along, you have to use the operator @ or the method dot.

 A = np.array([[3, 5], [4, 1], [6, -1]])